zachMahan64/pokemon-tbje/README.md

 - Uses Unicode braille characters as pixel-art dot matrices.
 Also uses ANSI escape strings for color.
 - Also coloring was done by hand.
 - Dot-converted Pokémon, trainer, and location images.
 Used: https://emojicombos.com/dot-art-generator (amazing website, btw).
-- Background music & sound effects via JavaFX (YouTube-sourced MP3s, I do not own the rights)
+- Background music & sound effects via JavaFX (YouTube-sourced MP3s and waveforms, I do not own the rights)
+- Over 50 soundtracks and sound effects are in the game!
+- All assets
 - **See screenshot section to view visuals for yourself**

 ## Platform Support